 This guide provides a detailed roadmap for achieving Stage 1 compliance by the May 6, 2025 deadline.

 We also recommend watching the following webinar hosted by ARUP's Chief Medical Officer and Senior Director of Governmental Affairs, Jonathan Genzen, MD, PhD, and Chief Compliance Officer, Jonathan Carr, JD.
-It provides an excellent overview of the requirements included in the final rule and how these requirements differ across certain settings and types of testing.
+It provides an excellent overview of the requirements included in the final rule and how they differ across certain testing settings and types.

 A Brief Background